Facebook is a great site to kickstart your first ad campaign, and there are a selection of types of Facebook ads for you to choose from.

 After posting a new status, photo, video, or anything else on your page (in the form of a normal post), the option to “boost” will appear.
 This is the most convenient way of activating a Facebook ad if you’re a beginner, and it’s very simplistic.

-When you boost an ad you’ll be able to assign a target audience and choose your budget, just like every other ad.
-Afterwards your ad will be displayed on timelines and marked as a “Sponsored” post.
+When you boost a post you’ll be able to assign a target audience and choose your budget, just like every other ad.
+Afterwards your ad will be displayed on timelines and marked as a Sponsored post.